Floreat

 PROFILE FAQ

-Floreat has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Floreat has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

-"Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects that may affect this region.
-Notable projects include Jolie, Pearson & Newry Streets Mixed-Use Precinct, Floreat Forum Shopping Centre Redevelopment (Stage 2 Expansion), and Floreat Oval Precinct Redevelopment.
-The following list details those most relevant.".
+The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified seven projects that are expected to impact this area.
+Notable projects include the Jolie, Pearson & Newry Streets Mixed-Use Precinct, Floreat Forum Shopping Centre Redevelopment (Stage 2 Expansion), and Floreat Oval Precinct Redevelopment.
+The following list outlines those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.